4Catalyzer/found/README.md

 ### Router configuration

-found exposes a number of router component class factories at varying levels of abstraction.
+Found exposes a number of router component class factories at varying levels of abstraction.
 These factories accept the static configuration properties for the router, such as the route configuration.
 The use of static configuration allows for efficient, parallel data fetching and state management as above.

 #### `createBrowserRouter`